PrincetonUniversity/installing_python_packages/README.md

 srun python myscript.py
 ```

-At the command line, to leave the environment do: `deactivate`
+At the command line, to leave the environment run `$ deactivate`

-As an alternative to `virtualenv`, you may also consider using the built-in Python 3 module `venv`. pip in combination with virtualenv serve as powerful package and environment managers.
+As an alternative to `virtualenv`, you may consider using the built-in Python 3 module `venv`. pip in combination with virtualenv serve as powerful package and environment managers.
 There are also combined managers such as `pipenv` and `pyenv` that you may consider.

 ### conda